schmaustech/assisted-installer-pxe-blog/README.md

 assisted-service-ipxe         assisted-service-multicluster-engine.apps.kni20.schmaustech.com         /      assisted-service         assisted-service-http                       None
 ~~~

-We have now completed the additional configuration steps needed for Cluster Infrastructure Management and Assisted Installer.
+We have now completed the additional configuration steps needed for Cluster Infrastructure Management and Assisted Installer to serve up the PXE artifacts.
 Now lets move onto defining the resources for spoke cluster which will be called kni21.
 The first step here is to create a namespace which we will name after our cluster name:

 ~~~bash
 $ oc create namespace kni21